SimpleAOB/BranksMod/README.md

 ## Known Issues

+- Auto Updater doesn't install new DLL.
 - Troubleshooting is not yet implemented.
-- Uninstall is not yet implemented.

 ## Contact